omotayo75/MY_LITA_CLASS_DOCUMENTATION/README.md

 ----

 ### Exploratory Data analysis
-EDa involved the exploring of the Data to answer some questions about the Data such as
+EDa involved the exploring of the Data to answer some questions about the Sales Datas and Customers Data such as:
-- what is the overall sales trend
-- which product are top sellers
-- what are the products on peak sales?
+Performing an initial exploration of the sales data
+---Using pivot tables to summarize total sales by product region, and month.
+Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.
+--- And on Customer Data subscription
+Analyze customer data using pivot tables to find subscription patterns. o Calculating the average subscription duration and identify the most popular subscription types. o And any other interesting reports.

 ### Data Analysis
-This is where we include some lines of code or queries or even some of the DAX expressions used during your analysis;
+This is where I include some lines of code o and queries or even some of the DAX expressions used during my analysis;

 ```SQL